vmware-archive/Pivotal-Preferences-RubyMine/README.markdown

 * Ruby Code Styles
 * Live Templates (ruby, jasmine)

-Today, this project is both a repository of Pivotal's preferences for RubyMine - it's also a recommended workflow for tracking your team's customizations to RubyMine preferences.
+Today, this project is not only a repository of Pivotal's preferences for RubyMine - it's also a recommended workflow for tracking your team's customizations to RubyMine preferences.

 ## Installation ##